 The Company completed its annual goodwill impairment analysis as of April 1, 2017, in conjunction with its budgeting and forecasting process for fiscal year 2018, and concluded that no indicators of impairment existed at any of its reporting units except for its Hain Daniels reporting unit, which is included in the United Kingdom segment.
 Based on the step one analysis performed, the Company concluded that the fair value of the Hain Daniels reporting unit was below its carrying value, indicating that the second step of the impairment test was necessary.
 Under the second step, the carrying value of the Hain Daniels reporting unit's goodwill was compared to the implied fair value of that goodwill.
-The implied fair value of goodwill was determined by allocating the fair value of the reporting unit's goodwill.
+The implied fair value of goodwill was determined by allocating the fair value of the reporting unit in a manner similar to a purchase price allocation and the residual fair value after this allocation is the implied fair value of the reporting unit's goodwill.
 As a result of the allocation, less value was attributed to the other identifiable tangible and intangible assets, while the residual fair value of goodwill exceeded its carrying value by 20%.
 Accordingly, no goodwill impairment was recognized.